imsiddhant/MY-CCNA-Prep-1/README.md

 LAB 5:
 A. OSPF is implemented between all five routers in this LAB.
 B. Routers are having Router ID (1.1.1.1, 2.2.2.2, 3.3.3.3, 4.4.4.4 and 5.5.5.5)

+LAB 6:
+A. HSRP(Hot Standby Routing Protocol) is implemented between Router0 & Router1.
+B. A virtual Router with IP Address of 10.1.1.4 /24 is also been setup.
+C. Router1 is Active and Router0 is on Standby to take over in case of any failures.